This page explains what an AI agent builder is, how it differs from automation, and how it fits into modern system architectures.

 AI agents do not operate in isolation.

-They depend on a strong integration foundation to connect to applications and APIs, execute actions, handle retries and state, and enforce access and data boundaries.
+They depend on an integration foundation to connect to applications and APIs, execute actions, manage execution state, and enforce access and data boundaries.

 Agent builders determine what should happen, while iPaaS executes how it happens.